User Manual

 Category: Text

-Solution: Font sizes cannot be modified using a Fixup in the Workflow.
-To make such changes, a text editing tool for PDF files, such as the PDF Editor, can be used.
+Solution: Font sizes cannot be modified automatically through a Workflow.
+To make this change, a tool for editing text in PDF files, such as the PDF Editor, should be used.

-Figure 5: The activated Fixup Text is smaller than
+Figure 5: The enabled Check Text is smaller than

 2.6.
 Text is overprinting